 All ice storms will be rated as a Class A type storm.
-Ice storms will cause immediate threats to the public safety and economic impact.
-If an ice storm is imminent or occurs, the Snow/Ice Command and Control Center will be activated immediately by the Director of Public Works.
+Ice storms will cause immediate threats to the public safety and the local economy.
+If an ice storm is imminent or occurs, the c) FREEZING FOG

+Snow/Ice Command and Control Center will be activated by the Director of Public Works.